fontforge/designwithfontforge.com/en-US/Adding_Glyphs_to_an_Arabic_Font.md

 <img src="images/peh_dots2.png" />

-Move the inverted dots: press **V** to select the pointer tool again, click on one of the dot nodes, and drag them down below the body of the glyph.
+Move the inverted dots: press <kbd>V</kbd> to select the pointer tool again, click on one of the dot nodes, and drag them down below the body of the glyph.
 Position them centrally, above the *ArabicBelow* mark.

 <img src="images/peh_dots3.png" />